sirisian/ecmascript-types/README.md

 ```

 The value type behavior is used when creating sequential data in typed arrays.

+A subclass appends its own fields after the base layout; re-declaring an inherited typed field is a TypeError, since two slots of the same name would have no defined offset and would break the array views and ```byteLength``` that depend on the layout.

 ```js
 const a: [10].<A>; // creates an array of 10 items with sequential data